 This book serves as a sequel to Burlington Route: The Wymore Story, published by South Platte Press, which told of Wymore's rich Chicago, Burlington & Quincy rail history.
 Last Train to Wymore is an informative account of the end of a railroad town and a poignant look at the demise of the once-common local freight train.

 Contents: Introduction, pg.
 5; The Wymore Local, pp. 6-8; Route of the Wymore Local, pp. 9-17; Motive Power of the Wymore Local, pp. 18-27; Union Pacific Bids Farewell, pp. 28-38; Last Train Out, pp. 39-45; A New Day, pp. 46-51; Motive Power on the Beatrice Subdivision Today, pp. 52-54; Beatrice Area Railroad Enthusiasts-Additional Reading, pp. 55-56.

-South Platte Press, softcover, 56 pages, standard portrait book 8 x 10 in., B&W and Color photographs (mostly color).
+South Platte Press, softcover, 56 pages, standard portrait book 8 x 10 in., Black-and-White and Color photographs (mostly color).